 Identifying an internal planning team is imperative to managing supply, mitigating risks and sustaining operations during a supply shortage.
-According to the Supply Chain Disaster Preparedness Manual developed by the Centers for Disease Control and Prevention (CDC), internal teams should consist of representatives from supply chain, purchasing, emergency management, each clinical/care delivery area, inventory staff, receiving and distribution staff.
+According to the Supply Chain Disaster Preparedness Manual developed by the CDC, internal teams should consist of representatives from supply chain, purchasing, emergency management, each clinical/care delivery area, inventory staff, receiving and distribution staff.
 Relative to medication and solutions, Vizient member feedback indicated the pharmacy department as an integral member to the internal team, as clinical/pharmacy practice changes may occur.
 Additional members may include the facilities safety manager, security, risk management, legal, marketing and communications, and public relations.